My Verses for Your Motivation

 Dharma is not robes or rite,

-But mastering the mind’s wild flight.
+But taming the mind's untamed flight.

 No need for temple, monk, or shrine—